 - Rosé: most often made by blending red wine and white wine together prior to bottling.

 - NV (Non Vintage): meaning that the wines are a blend of different vintages of wines.
 Champagne producers blend multiple vintages together in order to achieve a consistent “house style”.
-This creates consistency, so that you, the consumer can expect similar tasting product year after year.
+This creates consistency, so that you, the consumer, can expect similar tasting product year after year.

 - Vintage Champagne: produced only in the most exceptional years, and 100% of the grapes used must come from the vintage stated on the bottle.
 Less than 10% of Champagne produced each year is vintage Champagne.

-In the first post I also mentioned that a small dose of sugar (dosage) is added to the wine prior to determining what style of wine (level of sweetness) it will be.
+Most typically, a small dose of sugar (dosage) is added to the wine prior to determining what style of wine (level of sweetness) it will be.
 Understanding these terms will come in handy if you are particular about a wines level of sweetness (like I am!):

 - Brut Naturelle/Non Dosage: bone dry, usually no sugar is added